 Thursday, September 30, 2021

-Present: Tom Johnson, John Walsh, Andrew Baker, Geoff Boettner
+Present: Tom Johnson, John Walsh, Andrew Baker, Jeff Boettner

 Introductions: Tom Johnson welcomed us and noted that John and Andrew and Tom are already appointed members of the Committee.
-Goeff said he would submit his request for appointment to the Select Board and agreed to participate as a guest until appointed.
+Jeff said he would submit his request for appointment to the Select Board and agreed to participate as a guest until appointed.

 Election of Officers: John Walsh nominated Tom Johnson to serve as Chair.
 Andrew Baker seconded.
 John and Andrew voted Aye.
 Tom abstained.